Buying a Home London Ontario

 It’s called the Debt to Income Ratio.
 Debt refers to ALL the significant monthly payments other than your mortgage payment (PIT).
 To arrive at this amount, the lender will consider

 - Your car payment.

 - Any Revenue Canada liens or payments due.

 - Do you have any other payments and debts (boat, second home, etc.)

 - Child Support

 If you spend two or three days to find a loan that saves you $10,000 to $60,000 over its term, your time is well worth it!
-Doing a little homework on your own, or I can recommend some great mortgage providers that have helped hundreds of my clients save thousands over the loan term.
+Do a little homework on your own, or I can recommend some great mortgage providers that have helped hundreds of clients save thousands over the loan term.

 Why do I say this?
 Because you want to know two things: 1) what is the entire market doing with values?
 Are they going up, and by how much?
 2) What is the specific area doing with market values?
 How does it compare to what the total market is doing?
 Are the growth rates the same, lower, or higher than the overall market?
 Understanding these parameters will save you thousands of dollars when you make an offer on the house.

 OK, so let’s say you’re now pre-qualified with financing, and you have narrowed down what you can afford, what, and you know where.